JoelIRamos/JoelIRamos/README.md

 <br>
 - I’m currently working on **the Cisco Academy CCNA3 certification.**

-- I’m currently learning **about Networks, Linux and Cybersecurity.
+- I’m passionate **about Networks, Linux and Cybersecurity.
 I've done finished the CCNA 1-2 and the CyberOps from Cisco Academy.**

 - All of my projects are available at [JoelIRamos/Portfolio](https://github.com/JoelIRamos/Portfolio).